 Cross-Sectoral Dialogue with the Public Sector:

-Our university has established long-term and ongoing exchanges and dialogue with the county and city governments, local NGOs, and communities in the Greater Hsinchu area.
-In 2023, there were 11 project teams that engaged with 20 government units, 144 non-governmental organizations, and 73 schools.
-On average, there were 1-2 exchange meetings or working meetings with these entities each week, resulting in over 650 meetings initiated throughout 2023.
+Our university has established long-term and ongoing partnerships with local governments, NGOs, and community organizations in the Greater Hsinchu region.
+In 2024, thirteen project teams collaborated with 22 government agencies, 208 non-governmental organizations, and 75 schools.
+On average, one to two meetings or workshops were held each week, totaling more than 700 sessions throughout the year.

 Advancing Sustainability with NGOs: